eliasuran/mpuVim/README.md

 <h3>Aaaaand you're in.
 You now have a fully configured Neovim ready to go.
 Realistically, you don't have to do any more configuration.</h3>

 <h4>The most important keybinds/notes to get started</h4>

 * The leader key is set to Space by default

+* By clicking the leader key and waiting

+* You can access Telescope, a fuzzy finder for all files in your directory, by clicking leader + ff

+* You can pull up Netrw to view the file tree by clicking leader + ft

 If you want to learn what plugins are used, reference [#plugins](#-plugins).